MBuuts/Applications_Wiertsema_and_Partners_Lauwersmeer/README.md

 **This tool can be used to compute and visualize NDVI time series of a single Landsat pixel, an imported shapefile or drawn polygons.**

-The scripts in the `/data/GEE_scripts/...` folder of this repository facilitate interactively running the LandTrendr (Landsat-based detection of Trends in Disturbance and Recovery) algorithms for clicked pixels, imported shapefiles or drawn polygons resulting in time series charts of NDVI.
-This repository folder includes three scripts (`Ia03_APP.js`, `Ia02_UI.js`, and `Ia01_Function.js`).
+The scripts in the `/data/GEE_scripts/...` folder of this repository facilitate interactively running the LandTrendr (Landsat-based detection of Trends in Disturbance and Recovery) and the Theil Sen Regression algorithms for clicked pixels, imported shapefiles or drawn polygons resulting in time series charts of NDVI.
+This repository folder includes four scripts (`Ia03_APP.js`, `Ia02_UI.js`, `Ia01_Function.js` and `Ib01_APP.js`).

 **Getting started:**